timholy/Cartesian.jl/README.md

 Fast multidimensional iteration for the Julia language.

-This package provides a single macro, `@forcartesian`, that currently appears to be the fastest way to get a "multidimensional iterator" in Julia.
+This package provides macros that currently appear to be the fastest way to implement several multidimensional algorithms in Julia.

 ## Installation